Aymane11/enamya-blog/content/posts/check-multiple-types-python.md

  - type-checking
 ---

-Today I learned how to check for multiple types in Python -in a single line-.
+Today I learned how to check for multiple types in Python -in a single call-.

 ## TL;DR: